Emotional PPE

 Team leaders play a significant role in creating an emotionally safe environment for their team.
 These resources include discrete programs and structural changes to improve clinician well-being over time.

-This Master Clinician explores the relationship between recruitment and retention and present data that suggests that recruitment and retention strategies are not “one size fits all” among disciplines.
+This on-demand session explores the relationship between recruitment and retention and present data that suggests that recruitment and retention strategies are not “one size fits all” among disciplines.

 In this on-demand webinar, the presenters explore the resilience narrative as it applies to team dynamics, and identify best practices to assess team resilience and well-being.